Kasautii Zindagii Kay (2018 TV series): Plot

 Hurt and rebellious, Prerna enters the Basu house, successfully exposes Komolika and gets her arrested.
 Komolika escapes prison and returns to kill Prerna, but falls down the terrace and goes missing.
+Komolika's brother Ronit, who is also Prerna's sister Shivani's ex boyfriend, attempts to kill Prerna to avenge Komolika's presumed death but she gets saved once again.
 Anurag and Prerna happily reunite and get engaged.

 Rishabh Bajaj is a successful, powerful and selfish businessman.
 He falsely frames Anurag and gets him jailed.
 Further, he asks Prerna to marry him in exchange for Anurag's freedom.
 Helpless, she agrees.
 Heartbroken, Anurag questions Prerna.
 She lies to him, hoping he moves on but Anurag remains adamant and refuses to give up on their love.
-Rishabh starts falling for Prerna.
+Mr. Bajaj married Prerna so that his daughter Kukki can have a mother figure in her life.
+However, Rishabh starts falling for Prerna.
 Aware of the fact that Prerna loves Anurag, Rishabh tries to kill him.
 When his daughter Kukki ends up getting hurt while trying to stop Rishabh, he steps back.
 Anurag and Prerna reunite again.

 Vengeful, Komolika makes a comeback.
 Prerna reveals her pregnancy to Anurag and the two rejoice as they get ready to marry.
-Komolika causes Anurag's accident.
+Komolika causes Anurag's accident and everyone believes he is dead.

 1 month later

 Anurag loses his memory.
-Komolika fakes an identity and misuses the opportunity to make Anurag and the Basus believe that they got married.
-Prerna discovers Komolika's identity and decides to expose her but refrains in fear of affecting Anurag's memory.
-Komolika tries to kill Prerna and her child but fails every time.
+Komolika undergoes plastic surgery and fakes an identity of being Sonalika, misusing the opportunity to make Anurag and the Basus believe that they got married.
+Anurag does not remember his time with Prerna and believes he loves Komolika.
+Prerna discovers Komolika's identity and decides to expose her but refrains in fear of affecting Anurag's memory and health.
+Komolika tries to kill Prerna and her child multiple times but fails to do so.

-Prerna gives birth to Sneha, Anurag regains his memory.
-Komolika threatens Anurag to frame Prerna for murder.
-She asks Anurag to pretend to push her off the bridge.
+Prerna is all set to marry Viraj but when he realises she still loves Anurag, he kidnaps her and tries to forcefully marry her and in a pursuit to rescue Prerna, Anurag regains his lost memory.
+Later on Prerna gives birth to Sneha and reconciles with Anurag.
+Komolika threatens Anurag to frame Prerna for Viraj's murder, which was in reality just an accident.
+She asks Anurag to pretend to push Prerna off the bridge.
 Rishabh, who still has feelings for Prerna, recommends Anurag to follow the plan, hoping to keep the two away.
 When Anurag refuses, Komolika threatens life long jail for Prerna.
 Helpless, Anurag agrees and asks Rishabh to promise to save Prerna.

-Anurag pushes Prerna off a bridge and is saved by Rishabh.
+Anurag pushes Prerna off a bridge and she gets saved by Rishabh.
 Komolika then abandons Sneha in an orphanage and bribes a worker to burn it.
-Reeling from heartbreak and shock, Prerna reaches the orphanage and is devastated to see it on fire.
-Broken beyond belief, Prerna moves to London with Rishabh.
+Reeling from heartbreak and shock, Prerna reaches the orphanage and is devastated to see it on fire and assumes Sneha to be dead.
+Broken beyond belief, Prerna moves to London with Rishabh, leaving behind Anurag with Komolika.